aehng/Lecture-Notes/Module2/How_to_Read_Documentation.md

-## Why not turn to Stack Overflow for all of my questions?
+## Why Not Turn to Stack Overflow for All of My Questions?

 While Stack Overflow (SO) has succeeded at becoming the go-to resource for most programmers (and is far better than any site that has come before), the overall quality of answers is still lower than what can be had from the official documentation.